 Sainsmart Genmitsu CNC 3018-Pro vs 3018-ProVer: Which One Should You Choose?

 There is no single reason why the ProVer is worth the steeper price, but more a combination of reasons like its improved UI, user-friendliness, safety features, and improved offline remote.

 The 3018-ProVer is not a brand new machine, and should be viewed as an upgrade to the 3018-Pro, similar to how Nintendo release ‘Pro’ versions of their handheld devices, the capabilities are largely the same with just a few quality-of-life upgrades.

 If you already own a 3018-Pro, then you’ll have no real need to splurge on a ProVer model, as many of the upgrades you can buy or make for the Pro can give you all the features that the ProVer boasts.

 Vacuums help with noise, and side shields and dust collectors help with the mess.
 This essentially means you can make something very close to a 3018-ProVer with your Pro model if you’re willing to put in the work.

 In essence, if you’re looking for a beginner- and user-friendly desktop CNC router with all the trimmings and don’t mind a little extra expense, then the 3018-ProVer is for you.

-If you’re on more of a budget, only need the most basic of machines, or don’t mind something of a project to modify yourself, then the 3018-Pro is absolutely the machine for you.
+But if you’re on more of a budget or only need the most basic of machines, or don’t mind something of a project to modify yourself, then the 3018-Pro is absolutely the better choice.